nirmata/kubectl-helm-kustomize/README.md

 # kubectl-helm-kustomize
-Dockerfile for kubectl, helm and kustomize binaries
+Dockerfile for creating image with kubectl, helm and kustomize binaries